<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • Information on who to talk to about your outstanding invoice (if you don't know, ask for Accounts Payable).

-To make things as easy for you as possible, we’ve brought together six scripts that you can use to deal with six of the most common excuses for late payment.
+To make things as easy for you as possible, Chaser has written six scripts that you can use to deal with six of the most common excuses for late payment.
+Here they are in full:

 You: Thank you, I fully understand that can happen.
 Now I have you on the phone, are you in a position to make a payment now?